Wall Street falls as Nvidia, Palantir and other AI stars keep sinking

 NEW YORK — (AP) — Nvidia, Palantir and other superstar stocks that had surged in the mania surrounding artificial-intelligence technology are dragging Wall Street lower again on Wednesday.

 The S&P 500 fell 0.5% and was heading for a fourth straight loss after setting an all-time high last week.
-The Dow Jones Industrial Average was up 3 points, or less than 0.1%, as of 11:35 a.m.
+The Dow Jones Industrial Average was down 61 points, or 0.1%, as of 2:09 p.m.
 Eastern time, and the Nasdaq composite was 1% lower.

-Nvidia, whose chips are powering much of the world's move into AI, dropped 1.6% and was on track to be the heaviest weight on Wall Street for a second straight day following its 3.5% fall on Tuesday.
-Palantir Technologies, another AI darling, sank 4.7% to add to its 9.4% loss from the day before.
+Nvidia, whose chips are powering much of the world's move into AI, dropped 1.4% and was on track to be one of the heaviest weights on Wall Street for a second straight day following its 3.5% fall on Tuesday.
+Palantir Technologies, another AI darling, sank 2.2% to add to its 9.4% loss from the day before.

 Trading was shaky, and Nvidia pared a loss from earlier in the morning that got as bad as 3.9%, which helped indexes also mute their losses.